Our complete list of the interesting and sometimes eerie abandoned sites in the UAE you can still visit

 Explore destinations in the UAE that time forgot...

-As the UAE continues to relax some its precautionary regulations against Covid-19, many people are visiting the UAE's most popular destinations, from beaches to record-breaking attractions.
+As the UAE continues to relax some of its precautionary regulations against Covid-19, many people are visiting the Emirates' most popular destinations, from beaches to record-breaking attractions.
 But if you're looking to brave from the beaten path, read on.

 In all their faded glory, these abandoned sites in the UAE are guaranteed to satisfy the appetites of local explorers and draw you to some of the country's outermost obscure sights.